There's no mystery about exercise: You get out of it what you put in. But you don't have to work out for hours each day. You just need to work smart.

 Petersen suggests that you imagine sitting on your back foot.
 "The trailing leg is the one you need to sit down on," he says.

-To make a lunge even more functional, says Rufa, try stepping not just forward, but back and out to each side.
+To make a lunge even more functional, Rufa recommends trying to step not just forward, but back and out to each side.

-"Life is not linear, it's multiplanar," says Rufa.
+"Life is not linear, it's multiplanar," Rufa says.
 And the better they prepare you for the various positions you'll move in during the course of a day, the more useful exercises are.

 If done correctly, the push-up can strengthen the chest, shoulders, triceps, and even the core trunk muscles, all at one time.